One of the tasks we will perform most frequently when manipulating the DOM is inserting or deleting nodes.

 createElement()

-To insert new elements into the DOM, you first need to create the nodes you want to add.
+To insert new elements into the DOM, you must first create the nodes you want to add.
 This is done using the document.createElement() method.

 const newElement = document.createElement('div');